omni/poa-bridge/README.md

 [![Join the chat at https://gitter.im/poanetwork/poa-bridge](https://badges.gitter.im/poanetwork/poa-bridge.svg)](https://gitter.im/poanetwork/poa-bridge?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Waffle.io - Columns and their card count](https://badge.waffle.io/poanetwork/poa-bridge.svg?columns=all)](https://waffle.io/poanetwork/poa-bridge)

+**NOTE: This repository is not currently supported and is not used in production.
+Please see the Token Bridge repo at https://github.com/poanetwork/token-bridge for the current production version**

-This is software to be operated by *POA bridge validators* to faciliate proof-of-authority based briding of POA to tokens on an **another** Ethereum-based blockchain.
+Software, written in Rust, used by *POA bridge validators* to faciliate proof-of-authority based bridging of POA native coins to tokens on **another** Ethereum-based blockchain.

-The validators work with POA bridge contracts to convert ether on one chain into the same amount of ERC20 tokens on the other and back.
+The validators work with the POA bridge contracts to convert ether on one chain into the same amount of ERC20 tokens on the other and back.

-This software works in conjunction with other projects:
+This software was designed to work in conjunction with the following projects.
+Current compatability is unknown.

 * [POA Bridge UI](https://github.com/poanetwork/bridge-ui)
 * [POA Bridge Smart Contracts](https://github.com/poanetwork/poa-bridge-contracts)